factoriotools/factorio-docker/README.md

 ## RCON

+Upon the first startup, either a random password is generated or the value of environment variable `RCON_PASSWORD` is set.
-Set the RCON password in the `rconpw` file.
-A random password is generated if `rconpw` doesn't exist.
+The RCON password can be edited in the `rconpw` file after the first startup.

 To change the password, stop the server, modify `rconpw`, and restart the server.